 Supposed demographic synopsis: Dis is da story, yeah?
 In South LDN, some bros from a crew is arksed to put a radio antenna at da top of da abandoned Mercy Point tower block.
 But da fing iz dat there is a psycho livin’ in da flatz and he killz dem one ba one innit.

 Rest of society: In South London, six “friends” are asked to place a radio antenna at the top of the abandoned Mercy Point tower block.
 However, their plans to party are scuppered by the homicidal intervention of a psychotic resident who begins doing them in one by one.

 British ‘urban’ posturing was always going to leak into the horror genre by osmosis eventually.
 Demons Never Die (which featured leading man here, Anderson), made a year before this, flirted with such characters, mixing them into the blend of some suicidal-but-then-not-quite college teens.
 And Tulisa from N-Dubz.
 Innit.

 That said, a couple of the teens do become slightly more bearable once they get scared.
-The aggressive one who says ‘fuck’ a lot is done in early, leaving the slightly bland leading couple (consisting of ex-con-going-straight guy and his newly pregnant girlfriend), a couple of sheep, and gentle giant Col (Duane Henry – easily the most interesting) to find ways to split up and go down dim corridors and the like.
+The aggressive one who says ‘fuck’ a lot is done in early, leaving the slightly bland leading couple (consisting of ex-con-going-straight guy and his newly pregnant girlfriend), a couple of sheep, and gentle giant Col (Duane Henry – easily the most interesting) to find ways to split up.

 The loon also turns out to be alumnus from the Jigsaw School of Improvised Death Traps: He boxes the kids in to the upper floors by welding a door over the elevator ground floor exit and wire mesh over the stairwells and later traps victims in a room behind a steel door and pipes in smoke.